 - What words do you want people to think of when you come to mind?

-- Are you doing what it takes to build the reputation you want?
+Are you doing what it takes to build the brand reputation you want?

 Target Customer Segment

-Your target customer segment is the group of people for whom your product or service is designed to help.
+Your target customer segment is the group of people your product or service is designed to help.

 Building a strong connection with your target audience is critical.
 To do that, you must understand their problems and how those problems make them feel.

 Speak to them in words they use and show them you understand their point-of-view.
 Stay away from industry jargon and slang.
 To do this well takes time, feedback, and a genuine interest in the people you serve.

 You can learn more about your target audience by researching the following: